Gay Comix: Content

-This issue explored themes including first young heartbreak and realizing your sexuality in ‘Chosen Family: Wonder If I Am Years.’
-It dealt with AIDS and the horrible anxiety of not knowing your status as positive or negative in ‘Peace of Mind.’
+This issue explored themes including first young heartbreak and realizing your sexuality in 'Chosen Family: Wonder If I Am Years.'
+It dealt with AIDS and the horrible anxiety of not knowing your status as positive or negative in 'Peace of Mind.'

 Special issues

-In addition to the regular issues, there were special issues, the first devoted to Leonard and Larry, a strip by Tim Barela.
-In his review of the special for The Comics Journal, Ray Mescallado called Leonard & Larry “consistently the high point of Gay Comix whenever it appeared,” and noted that Leonard & Larry “proposes something even more radical than an openly gay superhero: plausible gay characters in ordinary situations.”
-He finished his review saying that “Gay Comix Special 1 could well be the feel good comic of the year.”
+In addition to the regular issues, there were special issues, the first devoted to Leonard & Larry, a strip by Tim Barela.
+In his review of the special for The Comics Journal, Ray Mescallado called Leonard & Larry "consistently the high point of Gay Comix whenever it appeared", and noted that Leonard & Larry "proposes something even more radical than an openly gay superhero: plausible gay characters in ordinary situations."
+He finished his review writing that, "Gay Comix Special 1 could well be the feel good comic of the year."

-The second special issue was devoted to the work of Alison Bechdel.
+The second special issue, #19, was devoted to the work of Alison Bechdel.

 Reception

-In a review of Gay Comix #1, Bill Sherman called the anthology “a beacon to any artist that needs one,” saying that “Gay Comix does for gay cartoonists of both sexes what Wimmen’s Comix did for femme comix artists: opens the territory for incoming artists.”
+In a review of Gay Comix #1, Bill Sherman called the anthology "a beacon to any artist that needs one", saying that "Gay Comix does for gay cartoonists of both sexes what Wimmen's Comix did for femme comix artists: opens the territory for incoming artists."

 Gay Comix #3 contained letters from readers.
 Not all letters were positive.
-One reader, Jim Clair, commented about issues one and two: “I am gay and proud, and really found the first two issues a ‘downer’ to gay life.
+One reader, Jim Clair, commented about issues one and two: "I am gay and proud, and really found the first two issues a 'downer' to gay life.
 I found no laughter, and was in fact depressed by a few of the stories.
-Gay life, even in big cities, is hard enough without having to be reminded of it in a magaine [sic] that presents itself as a hopefully lighthearted view of our wonderful life.”
+Gay life, even in big cities, is hard enough without having to be reminded of it in a magazine that presents itself as a hopefully lighthearted view of our wonderful life."

-In his review of the first three issues of Gay Comix, Ted White noted that while not every comic addition to the anthology was stellar, editing an anthology that was to cater to an entire category of people was no easy task, and that Cruse’s effort shone through.
+In his review of the first three issues of Gay Comix, Ted White noted that while not every comic addition to the anthology was stellar, editing an anthology that was to cater to an entire category of people was no easy task, and that Cruse's effort shone through.
 White also allowed that since those who submitted to Gay Comix would be presumed gay or bisexual, Cruse had a smaller than average pool or comic artists to draw from.
-White summed up his review by saying that Cruse “must deal with more obstacles than usual, and for that reason his achievements thus far in Gay Comix deserve to be applauded.”
+White summed up his review by saying that Cruse "must deal with more obstacles than usual, and for that reason his achievements thus far in Gay Comix deserve to be applauded".